cguertin14/cguertin.dev/src/content/about.md

 ## :hammer_and_wrench: Work

-I currently work at Ubisoft Montréal as an Online Programmer in the Site Reliability Engineering (SRE) division.
 I specialize in distributed systems (mostly Kubernetes), automation and programming involving Go -- my language of choice.
-In the past, I have worked for several companies, including a few startups, where I developed different sets of skills.
+In the past, I have worked for several companies, including big, medium and small ones, where I developed different sets of skills.

 ## :man-raising-hand: Volunteering